shiffman/Sinatra-Comment-Form/readme.md

 ## Heroku Database Creation

 If you're using DataMapper with a database, you will need to add a database.
-Run these commands from the root of your project:
+Run these commands from the root of your project, replacing the name of the database in the last command with the name that is given to you after running the first command.

 	$ heroku addons:add heroku-postgresql:dev
-	$ heroku pg:promote [put whatever your big POSTGRES name is here]
+	$ heroku pg:promote HEROKU_POSTGRESQL_REPLACEME_URL

 Now you've created your database.
 Now you need to update the tables: